×

 What do people find most challenging about the culture in St. John's?

 "Expats in St. John's often find the slow pace of life challenging, as the local culture values relaxation and leisure over urgency and efficiency.
 This can be frustrating for those used to a fast-paced, deadline-driven lifestyle.
 Another challenge is the local dialect, which can be difficult to understand for those not familiar with Caribbean English.
 This can lead to misunderstandings and communication difficulties.
 The local cuisine, while delicious, can be quite different from what many expats are used to.
 It can take time to adjust to the local food, which is heavily based on seafood, rice, and tropical fruits.
 The heat and humidity can also be a challenge for those not used to tropical climates.
 It can be uncomfortable and can take a while to acclimate to.
 Lastly, while the locals are generally friendly and welcoming, there can be a sense of being an outsider.
-This can be challenging for those who are used to feeling integrated and accepted in their home culture," remarked one member in St. John's.
+This can be challenging for those who are used to feeling integrated and accepted in their home culture," explained one person living in St. John's, Antigua & Barbuda.

 What residency documents or visas did I need if I will be in St. John's for a while?

 "If you are planning to stay in St. John's for an extended period, you will need to apply for a visa or residency permit, depending on your nationality and the purpose of your stay.
 If you are a citizen of the United States, Canada, or the United Kingdom, you do not need a visa for stays up to six months.
 However, you will need a valid passport.
 If you plan to stay longer, you will need to apply for a residency permit.
 If you are not from one of these countries, you will need to check with the Antigua & Barbuda Department of Immigration to see what visa or residency requirements apply to you.
 If you are planning to work while you are in St. John's, you will need to apply for a work permit.
 This will require a job offer from an employer in Antigua & Barbuda.
 If you are planning to study in St. John's, you will need to apply for a student visa.
 This will require an acceptance letter from an educational institution in Antigua & Barbuda.
 In all cases, you should ensure that your passport is valid for at least six months beyond the date of your planned departure from Antigua & Barbuda.
 You may also need to provide proof of sufficient funds to support yourself during your stay, as well as a return or onward ticket.
-It's important to note that the requirements can change, so it's always a good idea to check with the Antigua & Barbuda Department of Immigration or the nearest Antigua & Barbuda embassy or consulate before you travel," explained one person living in St. John's, Antigua & Barbuda.
+It's important to note that the requirements can change, so it's always a good idea to check with the Antigua & Barbuda Department of Immigration or the nearest Antigua & Barbuda embassy or consulate before you travel," explained one expat living in St. John's, Antigua & Barbuda.

 What cultural blunders should I try to avoid making in St. John's?